On the homotopy of Q(3) and Q(5) at the prime 2: Low dimensional computations

 In this section we explore the $2$-primary homotopy $\pi_*Q(3)$ and $\pi_* Q(5)$ for $0 \le * <48$ (everything is implicitly $2$-localized).
 In the case of $Q(3)$, Mark Mahowald has done similar computations, over a much vaster range, for the closely related Goerss-Henn-Mahowald-Rezk conjectural resolution of the $2$-primary $K(2)$-local sphere --- there is definitely some overlap here.
 In the case of $Q(5)$ the computations represent some genuinely unexplored territory, and give evidence that $Q(5)$ may detect more non-$\beta$-family $v_2$-periodic homotopy than $Q(3)$.

 We do these low-dimensional computations in the most simple-minded manner, by computing the Bousfield-Kan spectral sequence

 with

 Actually, as the periodic versions of $\TMF$ typically have $\pi_t$ of infinite rank, we only compute a certain ``connective cover'' of the spectral sequence --- we only include holomorphic modular forms in this low dimensional computation (i.e. we do not invert $\Delta$).
 Thus we are only computing a portion of the spectral sequence, which we shall refer to as the \emph{holomorphic summand}.
 Note that the authors are not claiming that there exists a bounded below version of $Q(\ell)$ whose homotopy groups the holomorphic summand converges to (it remains an interesting open question how such connective versions of $Q(\ell)$ could be obtained by extending the semi-cosimplicial complex over the cusps).
+Indeed, recent advances by Hill and Lawson \cite{HillLawson} may produce such a bounded below $Q(\ell)$-spectrum, but we do not pursue this possibility here.

 In the following calculations, we employ a leading term algorithm, which basically amounts to only computing the leading terms of the differentials in row echelon form.
 Similarly to the previous section, we write everything $2$-adically, and employ a lexicographical ordering on monomials